knative/docs/serving/samples/helloworld-ruby/README.md

 1. Create a file named `Gemfile` and copy the text block below into it.

-    ```
+    ```gem
     source 'https://rubygems.org'

     gem 'sinatra'
     ```

-1. Run:
+1. Run bundle.
+If you don't have bundler installed, copy the [Gemfile.lock](./Gemfile.lock) to your working directory.

     ```shell
     bundle install
     ```

-    If you don't have bundler installed, copy the [Gemfile.lock](./Gemfile.lock) to your working directory.

-1. Create a file named `service.yaml` and copy the following service definition into the file.
-Make sure to replace `{PROJECT_ID}` with the ID of your Google Cloud project.
+1. Create a new file, `service.yaml` and copy the following service definition into the file.
+Make sure to replace `{username}` with your Docker Hub username.
-If you are using docker or another container registry instead, replace the entire image path.

     ```yaml
     apiVersion: serving.knative.dev/v1alpha1